Optimism Stabilizes Thompson Sampling for Adaptive Inference: Thompson Sampling and Optimism

 \section{Thompson Sampling and Optimism}

-To avoid zero pull counts in \eqref{eq:def:pull:time}, we assume an initialization phase in which each arm is pulled once (so $N_{a,K}=1$ for all $a$).
-For $t\ge K$, we consider posterior-sampling algorithms that draw Gaussian indices and act greedily:
+To avoid zero pull counts in~\eqref{eq:def:pull:time}, we assume an initialization phase in which each arm is pulled once (so $N_{a,K}=1$ for all $a$).
+For \(t\ge K\), we consider TS-type algorithms that draw conditionally independent Gaussian indices and act greedily:

-Here $\mean$ and $\variance$ specify, respectively, the \emph{posterior mean} and a \emph{scaled posterior variance} used to generate the randomized indices.
+Here \(\mean\) and \(\variance\) specify, respectively, the index center and the index-variance multiplier used to generate the Gaussian randomized indices.